jerboa88/Collage-Generator-for-Last.fm/README.md

 ## 🧾 License
 This project is licensed under the Mozilla Public License 2.0.
 See [LICENSE](LICENSE) for details.

 This project is not affiliated with or endorsed by Last.fm in any way.
 All album covers belong to their respective owners.

+## 🖇️ Related
+ - **[Playlist Archiver for Spotify](https://github.com/jerboa88/Playlist-Archiver-for-Spotify)**: Automatically archive Spotify playlists using Python & GitHub Actions.
+Never lose your Discover Weekly playlist again!

 ## 💕 Funding
 Find this project useful?
 [Sponsoring me](https://johng.io/funding) will help me cover costs and **_commit_** more time to open-source.

 If you can't donate but still want to contribute, don't worry.
 There are many other ways to help out, like: